-Session 2: Precision Agriculture - Concepts and Application
+Session 2: Precision Agriculture - Concept and Application

 Farmers today are now using innovative farming methods, such as growing crops in greenhouses where hydroponic systems and vertical farming are also being employed to maximize space and resource efficiency.
+The integration of technology in agriculture is being made data-oriented and data-driven decisions are helping farmers to optimize crop yields and reduce environmental impact.